-At Our school we recognize that parents know their children best.
+At our school we recognize that parents know their children best.
 Parents are always welcome to discuss their child and their views are respected and their concerns are taken into consideration at all stages of the SEN procedure.

-All parents/carers are invited to meet with their child's class teacher at least once a term as well as receiving regular telephone updates, half termly progress reports and a full End of Placement Report.
+All parents/carers are invited to meet with their child's class teacher at least once a term as well as receiving regular telephone updates, fortnightly progress reports and a full End of Placement Report.

-All pupils at the PRU are identified as having SEN will be invited to a further review once a term at which their child's progress, Intervention and Support Plan detailing the additional support, interventions and targets are discussed and agreed.
+All pupils at the PRU are identified as having SEN will be invited to a further review once a term at which their child's progress, the additional support, interventions and targets are discussed and agreed.